• Home

 How to Plant Peonies – so they Bloom!

-Everything you need to know to grow gorgeous peonies.
-Learn how to plant peonies so they bloom and reward you with tons of blooms every spring!
-These peony care tips are great for any gardener.
+It’s time to plant peonies!
+I’m sharing everything you need to know to grow gorgeous peonies.
+Learn how to plant peonies so they bloom and reward you with tons of flowers every spring!
+These peony care tips are great for any level gardener.

 Like all perennials, peonies often take a few years to produce flowers.
-It could take two to three years for your peony to bloom.
+It could take two to three years for your peony to bloom if you plant a bare root peony.

 Hint: If you want instant gratification, don’t buy bare root peonies.
 I bought two-gallon container plants and they bloomed a few weeks after planting in May.